visnayn/Dibimbing_Assignment/README.md

 # Dibimbing_Assignment

-Project 1
+Example Project 1

-Creating class for evaluation classification and regression.
-The classes contain function that calculate evaluation metrics for each model
+Creating classes for evaluating classification and regression.
+The classes contain functions that calculate evaluation metrics for each model

-Classification_evaluation contain:
-- Accuracy
-- Precision
-- Recall
-- F1 score

-Regression_evaluation contain:
-- RMSE
-- MAE
-- R2

 ## Installation